anne-urai/lab_wiki/MeetingTemplate.md

 - What works well, and what can we improve, in our mentoring relationship and in our lab culture?
 - Do you have/need a constellation of different mentors to advise you on different goals/aspects of your life and career?
 - What are your goals for the next few months or year?
 Where do you see yourself in a few years?
+- Did you take sufficient vacation days?

+Also, please bring a (tentative) authorship contribution table for all projects/papers you are working on (see guidelines on the wiki).
+This way, we can discuss and make sure everyone on the project is on the same page.

 Feedback for me:
 - What is one thing I'm doing that I could do better?
 One thing I'm doing that's getting in my own way?